Prepodobnuy/rpaper/readme.md

 ![rpaper logo](rpaper.png)

 ## About
-Rpaper is a needed to color programs in your cool and modern GNU/Linux distribution.
+Rpaper is needed to color programs in your cool and modern GNU/Linux distribution.
 To color rpaper uses templates, human readable meta-configuration files. (configs of configs lol) Templates contain the original configuration file, some parameters and ability to paste colors in declared variables.